dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 }
 ```

-Check out a complete ReactJS application running on _ReactJS 16_ with a Node.js API backend on [GitHub](https://github.com/auth0-blog/reactjs-authentication-tutorial/tree/react16).
+Check out a [complete ReactJS application running on ReactJS 16 with a Node.js API backend on GitHub](https://github.com/auth0-blog/reactjs-authentication-tutorial/tree/react16).
 This app accompanies the [ReactJS Authentication tutorial](https://auth0.com/blog/reactjs-authentication-tutorial).
 Go ahead and run the _react16_ branch!

 ## Conclusion

 ReactJS is an awesome front-end library to employ in building your user interfaces.
-It is faster now because it runs on _React Fiber_ and allows you to build faster and smoother UIs for your web and native applications.
+It is faster now because it runs on _React Fiber_ and allows you to build more performant, smoothe UIs for your web and native applications.

 **ReactJS 16** came loaded with lots of new features and significant improvements.
-Kudos to the ReactJS team and the JavaScript Open source community for all their efforts in making ReactJS a better tool.
+Kudos to the ReactJS team and the JavaScript open source community for all their efforts in making ReactJS a better tool.

 Have you switched to ReactJS 16 yet?
 What are your thoughts?
 Let me know in the comments section! 😊